Tameribrahim77/DemoBlaze4/README.md

 ### 2. Verify User Login

 - Click on the "Login" button and fill in valid credentials.
-- Ensure that the "Logout" button appears, indicating a successful login.
+- Ensure that the "Logout" button indicates a successful login.

 ### 3. Verify Product Purchase